Kastelorizo | Authentic Greek Island Bliss

 - Snorkeling and Spearfishing in the crystalline water surrounding the island.

-For more far-flung islands and fantastic yacht charter destinations visit our pages on Greece or the Mediterranean.
-Of course, you can contact us to find out what yacht and itinerary might suit you and your group best.
+For more far-flung islands and fantastic yacht charter destinations, visit our pages on Greece or the Mediterranean.
+Or you can contact us to find the yacht and itinerary to suit you and your group best.

 You make the memories.
 We make the arrangements.